TheRosettaFoundation/SOLAS-Match/README.md

 1. Download 960 Grid System from http://960.gs/
 2. Extract just the file 960.css to ./resources/css/

+# Create an Org Account

+Once the app has been configured and is running succesfully you must create an Organisation on the database.
+Tasks are uploaded by Organisation so it is not possible to upload a file without creating an Organisation.
+To do this create a new database entry in the organisation table consisting of the org name, home page and biography.
+The id is automatically generated can be left blank.

+Create a user by registering with the app.
+This can be done from the app itself instead of in phpmyadmin.
+Once a user has been created log in to phpmyadmin again and create a new entry in the organisation_member table consisting of the org id from the organisation table and the user id from the user table._

+You can now upload files using the client dashboard while logged in as the organisation member

 # Resources for future work

 [Twitter's Active Reputation System](https://github.com/twitter/activerecord-reputation-system)